satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 </p>

 2. Tanh - hyperbolic tangent

 	```math
 		\tanh(z) = f(z) = \frac{e^z - e^{-z}}{e^z + e^{-z}}
 	```

 	Similar (in terms of the graph) to the Sigmoid function with the difference that the Tanh function is zero-centered instead of being centered at some constant value.
+Therefore, the Tanh non-linearity is always preferred to the sigmoid nonlinearity.
+The range of output value is between -1 to 1.

+	Problems with using the Tanh Function:
+	- same “vanishing gradients” problem occurs
 <p align="center">
   <img src="https://studymachinelearning.com/wp-content/uploads/2019/10/tanh_plot.jpg" />
 </p>